paul-jewell/docs/docs/projects/zoe2.md

 ![zoe2, Revision C1](/_assets/zoe2-pi.jpg)

-Final prototypes are with testers at the moment and
+Final prototypes are with testers at the moment.

 <p class="info">ℹ️ zoe2 will be released soon! <a href="/list">Click here</a> to join the Electrolama mailing list to get updates.</p>